-The rate of cost of living increase is determined by considering differences between long-term Government of Canada nominal bonds and real return bonds, which decreased from 1.40% per annum as at December 31, 2018 to approximately 1.30% per annum as at December 31, 2019.
-Given the Bank of Canada's commitment to keep long-term inflation between 1.00% and 3.00%, management believes that the current rate is reasonable to use as a long-term assumption and as such, has used a 2.0% per annum inflation rate for employee future benefits liability valuation purposes as at December 31, 2019.
+The rate of cost of living increase is determined by considering differences between long-term Government of Canada nominal bonds and real return bonds, which increased from 1.30% per annum as at December 31, 2019 to approximately 1.40% per annum as at December 31, 2020.
+Based on the Bank of Canada's commitment to keep long-term inflation between 1.00% and 3.00%, in addition to current and anticipated trends, management believes that a long-term assumption of 1.75% per annum is reasonable for employee future benefits liability valuation purposes as at December 31, 2020 (2.00% per annum was used for the purpose of December 31, 2019 disclosures and 2020 benefit cost).